 What is Mold?

 Mold is a type of fungus that can grow both indoors and outdoors.
 It is a common problem in many homes and buildings, particularly in high-humidity or moisture areas.
-Water damage is the leading cause of mold infestations, and its presence can have significant implications for a property’s value.
-The question “how much does mold devalue a home?” often arises in real estate discussions.
+Water damage is the leading cause of mold infestations.
+Mold can appear as black, green, or white fuzzy patches on walls, ceilings, and floors and have a musty or earthy odor.

 It spreads by releasing spores into the air, which can then settle on surfaces and grow.
 Mold thrives in warm, damp, and humid environments and can appear on wood, paper, carpeting, and fabrics.
 Food is also susceptible to mold growth if it’s improperly stored.